Best Places To Stay In Eryri | Snowdonia and North Wales!

 The Best Places To Stay In Eryri | Snowdonia and North Wales!

-Here then are our recommendations for the best locations and destinations to stay in - including of course our own village, Trefriw - if you are planning a trip to this magical part of Wales, along with our accommodation tips.
+Here are our recommendations for the best places and locations to stay in - including of course our village, Trefriw - if you are planning a trip to this magical part of Wales, along with our accommodation tips.

-If you are coming for longer than a few days then maybe combine a few different places and do a tour in order to have the most enjoyable holiday possible!
+If you are coming for longer than a few days then maybe combine a few different places to create a tour in order to have the most enjoyable and varied holiday possible!

 1. The Conwy Valley